don-v/JSBooks/EloquentJS_3rdEd/P1_Language/11_AsynchronousProgramming/notes/11_AsynchronousProgramming.md

 The thing the cracking function actually does is completely linear -- it always waits for the previous action to complete before starting the next one.
 In a synchronous programming model, it'd be more straightforward to express.

-The good news is that JS allwos one to write pseudosynchrnous code to describe asynchronous computation.
+The good news is that JS allows one to write pseudosynchrnous code to describe asynchronous computation.
 An `async` function implicitly returns a promsie and can, in its body, `await` other promises in a way that *looks* synchronous.

 We can rewrite `crackPasscode` like this: